 The Institutes for the Achievement of Human Potential serves children from all over the world.
 The international headquarters is located in Philadelphia, Pennsylvania, USA.
 Qualified branches of The Institutes are The Doman Kenkyusho in Tokyo, Japan.
 The Institutes have offices in Aguascalientes, Mexico, and Belem, Brasil.
 The Institutes presents courses for parents in Philadelphia, Japan, Mexico, and Singapore.

 Are there members of the Doman family who continue to carry on Glenn Doman’s life work?

 Janet Doman, the daughter of Glenn and Katie Doman, has been the director of The Institutes since 1980.
 She grew up at The Institutes and was pitching in to help brain-injured children by the time she was nine years old.
 She was directly involved in The Institutes groundbreaking work in early reading.
 Janet and her father updated and revised Glenn’s international best-selling books.
-She co-authored How To Teach Your Baby To Read, How To Teach Your Baby Math and How To Multiply Your Baby’s Intelligence, How Smart Is Your Baby? and How To Give Your Baby Encyclopedic Knowledge.
+She co-authored How To Teach Your Baby To Read, How To Teach Your Baby Math, How To Multiply Your Baby’s Intelligence, How Smart Is Your Baby?, How To Give Your Baby Encyclopedic Knowledge.
 Janet spends most of her day teaching the parents of hurt and well children and helping them to discover the vast potential of their babies and their own potential as teachers.